All EB-5 regional center applications must contain a hypothetical, actual, or exemplar project

 Actual EB-5 Projects

-Actual project proposals are suited to businesses who have shovel-ready projects but who also want to maintain some flexibility in regard to their business plan, economic report, and offering documents.
-This flexibility allows small changes to be made to these supporting documents with I-526 Petitions as long as the changes are not material.
-Also, while USCIS requires more detailed documentation for actual project proposals as compared to hypothetical projects, such proposals are not as complicated as exemplar project proposals.
+Actual project proposals are suited to businesses who have shovel-ready projects but who also want to maintain some flexibility regarding their business plans, economic reports, and offering documents.
+This flexibility allows small changes to be made to these supporting documents with I-526 petitions if the changes are not material.
+Also, while USCIS requires more detailed documentation for actual project proposals compared to hypothetical projects, such proposals are not as complicated as exemplar project proposals.

-In addition to the Matter of Ho compliant business plan, an actual project proposal must include economic analysis, the actual structure of the capital investments, evidence of funds committed to the capital stack, feasibility studies, any required permits and licenses, and other documentation proving that the project is, indeed, shovel ready.
+In addition to the Matter of Ho–compliant business plan, an actual project proposal must include an economic analysis, the actual structure of the capital investments, evidence of funds committed to the capital stack, feasibility studies, any required permits and licenses, and other documentation proving that the project is indeed shovel ready.

 In the event an actual project proposal is denied by USCIS due to insufficient verifiable details, the applicant can elect to have USCIS re-review the project proposal as a hypothetical project.

-For actual and exemplar project proposals, USCIS requires comprehensive business plans that fully meet all Matter of Ho criteria, which are outlined as follows:
+For actual and exemplar project proposals, USCIS requires comprehensive business plans that fully meet all Matter of Ho criteria, namely,

 - a description of the business